hashicorp/packer-plugin-vsphere/.web-docs/components/post-processor/vsphere/README.md

 <!-- Code generated from the comments of the Config struct in post-processor/vsphere/post-processor.go; DO NOT EDIT MANUALLY -->

 - `cluster` (string) - The cluster or ESX host to upload the virtual machine.
 This can be either the name of the vSphere cluster or the fully qualified domain name (FQDN) or IP address of the ESX host.

 - `datacenter` (string) - The name of the vSphere datacenter object to place the virtual machine.
   This is _not required_ if `resource_pool` is specified.

-- `datastore` (string) - The name of the vSphere datastore to place the virtual machine.

 - `host` (string) - The fully qualified domain name or IP address of the vCenter instance or ESX host.